albertiho/gary_for_canary/README.md

 can't really be used while playing other games

 ## Installation
-If you have any problems installing this project, DM `J00stie` in-game or join the `omuns` clan chat!
+If you have any problems installing this project, DM `ironaraxxor` in-game or join the `omuns` clan chat!
 We're keen to help any other player who wishes to make the game less grindy and is interested in using their sleeping hours efficiently! 😋

 If you've got python3.9 on windows, you should be able to install the requirements by openining a terminal in the project folder and then running